 When to visit

 Year-round daily dawn to dusk.
 Allow a minimum of 1 hour, longer if you plan to kayak.
-Caution: access to Foundry Cove is impossible at high tide; check tide charts before setting out.
+See this page for specific rules about kayaking/canoeing in Audubon's Constitution Marsh Sanctuary.CAUTION: access to Foundry Cove Marsh and Constitution Marsh is impossible at high tide; check tide charts before setting out.
+NEVER cross over the railroad tracks.

 From intersection of Route 9 and Route 301, take Route 301 west for 2.6 miles to intersection of Route 9D at traffic light.
 Proceed west on Route 301/Main Street for four blocks; turn left on Lunn Terrace to end; turn left on Market Street.
 Park entrance on right.
 Free weekend parking adjacent to the train station.
 By train, exit Cold Spring station. *For a permit to launch a small motorized boat from Foundry Dock Park, contact the Village of Cold Spring.